 This watch uses a stationary, stainless steel bezel.

-This means that it doesn’t serve any extra function, however, the silver ring that circles around the dial compliments the watch perfectly.
+This means that it doesn’t serve any extra function, however, the silver ring that circles around the dial complements the watch perfectly.

 It’s important to note that this is not an outdoor watch, nor is it a diver’s watch, so it would be unfair to expect a great deal of water resistance from this watch.